bgermann/cforms2/readme.txt

 = Why is the Form Settings page broken? =

-This was an incompatibility with WordPress 4.2 that was fixed with cformsII 14.9.3.
+This is an incompatibility with WordPress 4.2+ that was fixed with cformsII 14.9.3.
 Be sure to use a current version.

 = I upgraded and lost my widgets.
 What can I do? =